g4s8/openbots/site/content/documentation/5_webhooks.md

 Webhook can be sent as HTTP request to configured URL when handler is called.
 For example if you want to count some specific message for statistics or run some code on your side when user clicks the button.
+Webhook payloads are created as JSON object based on cnofiguration.

+Webhooks may include state or message fields.

 Webhook object has mandatory `url` field and optional `method` and `body`
 fields:
  - `url` (required) - the URL to call.
  - `method` (optional, default `GET`) - HTTP method.
- - `body` (optional) - request body.
+ - `body` (optional) - request body as YAML mapping

 ```yaml
 on: